adonisjs/core/packages/node-req/README.md

 </a>

 `node-req` is an i/o module for parsing and returning values out of HTTP request object using helper methods.

-It is not express, neither connect.
-It is just an i/o module for parsing request object.

 ## See also